In the waning days of Trump’s presidency, White House press pool reports are getting snarkier

 The WHCA last updated its guidelines in 2018, when it instructed poolers to stick with the basics: “Include the facts of what the president did, when he did it, who he met, what he said, [and] what they said.
 Include color,” it says.
 The goal is to eliminate editorializing or the appearance of bias against officials.

-But asking reporters for “color” might provide a bit of an opening for some of the more expansive commentary, such as Date’s observation last month about a Trump campaign venue: “The tables set up for the press are covered with rainwater, potentially creating an electrical hazard with the indoor power strips.”
+But asking reporters for “color” may provide a bit of an opening for some of the more expansive commentary, such as Date’s observation last month about a Trump campaign venue: “The tables set up for the press are covered with rainwater, potentially creating an electrical hazard with the indoor power strips.”

-The association’s president, Zeke Miller, declined to discuss specific pool reports but said their goal is to provide a basic account of what occurred.
+Zeke Miller, the association’s president, declined to discuss specific pool reports but said their goal is to provide a basic account of what occurred.

 “Print poolers serve on behalf of all journalists — hundreds who can’t be there in person to cover events,” said Miller, who covers the White House for the Associated Press.
 “Their reports serve as an essential record of every presidency.”

 Pool reports have been a staple of White House newsgathering for decades.
 White House communications officials like them because they ensure a steady flow of information about photo ops and ceremonial activities.
-Publishers like them, too, since they relieve many news organizations of the cost of sending their own reporter on an expensive presidential trip.
+Publishers like them, too, because they relieve many news organizations of the cost of sending their own reporter on an expensive presidential trip.
 (News organizations take turns handling pool duty.)
-Pools also solve a basic logistical problem: How to accommodate the press when a venue’s capacity is limited.
+Pools also solve a basic logistical problem: How to accommodate journalists when a venue’s capacity is limited.

 Robin Kemp lost her news job in Clayton County, Ga. — but she kept reporting the news.
 It paid off on election week.

 Until 2014, the White House was the sole distributor of pool reports, which are sent via email to several thousand recipients.
-But the WHCA stepped in after journalists complained that President Obama’s press aides were using their distribution leverage to demand editorial changes favorable to the administration.
+But the WHCA stepped in after journalists complained that President Barack Obama’s press aides were using their distribution leverage to demand editorial changes favorable to the administration.
 In response, the WHCA devised its own online distribution system free of White House control and aimed primarily at its members.
 The White House continues to distribute the same reports to its list of recipients.

 Humorous or quirky pool reports are by no means new.
-What’s changed, reporters say, are the president and the media landscape.
+What has changed, reporters say, are the president and the media landscape.

-Date, the HuffPost reporter who authored Tuesday’s pool report, said it would be a “disservice” if he didn’t call out the president’s lies about the election results.
+Date, the HuffPost reporter who wrote Tuesday’s pool report, said it would be a “disservice” if he didn’t call out the president’s lies about the election results.
 “His dishonesty and his falsehoods are as basic a part of the who-what-where landscape as the color of his tie,” he said.

-Yet pool reports are more widely distributed now than when they were considered “raw notes” passed among reporters, said Peter Baker, a veteran White House reporter at the New York Times.
+Yet pool reports are more widely distributed now than when they were considered “raw notes” passed among reporters, said Peter Baker, a longtime White House reporter who works at the New York Times.
 Recipients now include a wide variety of publications, some with more attitude than others.
 “To me, the most important thing is that they contain the information we need in order to know what a president is doing and saying, regardless of how they’re written,” he said.

 In the post-election lull, with a brooding president staying almost completely out of sight, pool reporters have found themselves with little to report but their own punchiness.